SwieciloM/Web-testing-sandbox/Parking Calculator/docs/Test_plan.md

 ### 3. Test strategy
 In order to meet the project objectives, the following tests will be conducted:
 - Automated functional tests on multiple browsers (Chrome, Firefox, Safari, Edge)
+- Manual functional tests necessary to obtain information for the bug reports

 ### 4. Scope
 #### 4.1 In Scope